How Jealousy Affects Your Health

-There are two types of jealousy: “healthy jealousy”, which is what people normally feel towards their significant other, when they demand that there is more balanced actions.
-But there is also “pathological jealousy” or better known as unhealthy jealousy.
+There are two types of jealousy: “normal jealousy,” which is what people occasionally feel when they demand that there is more balanced actions.
+However, there is also pathological jealousy, better known as unhealthy jealousy.

-This type of jealousy is generally based on concrete facts, but is resolved easily through communication without having to resort to actions that have consequences that will be regretted and can hurt other people.
+This type of jealousy may generally based on concrete facts.
+However, it’s resolved easily through communication without having to resort to actions that have negative consequences.

-Differences Between the Two Types of Jealousy
+The Differences Between the Two Types of Jealousy

-While the first kind seeks transparency and demands respect from the person they are jealous of (in order to have a fulfilled and peaceful life together), the second kind are extremely intense.
-They expect the person they are jealous of to stay in a complete prison and not even look at anyone else and much less have any type of friendship with anyone.
-It can even get to the point of having to give detailed reports of absolutely everything they did during the day.
+While the first kind seeks transparency and demands respect from the person they are jealous of in a relationship, the second kind is extremely intense.
+For pathologically jealous people, they expect the person they are jealous of to stay in a complete prison and not even look at anyone else, much less have any type of friendship with anyone.
+Unfortunately, it can even get to the point of having to give detailed reports of absolutely everything they did during the day.

 Envy: Another Type of Pathological Jealousy?

-- – They look for defects and criticize you for everything.
+- They look for defects and criticize you for everything.